-- Adherence to the requirements for registration including the commitment to a minimum of 35 hours/ year Professional Learning, pro rata for part time staff or volunteers. - Full time equivalent community learning and development practice equating to 2 years X 40 weeks/year X 35hours/week = 2,800 hours.
+- Adherence to the requirements for registration including the commitment to a minimum of 35 hours/ year Professional Learning, pro rata for part time/ sessional staff or volunteers. - Full time equivalent community learning and development practice equating to 1 year of 40 weeks X 35hours/week = 1,400 hours.
 In normal circumstances we would expect this to be the registrant's most recent practice or to have been achieved within the five year period prior to registration.
 Where this is not the case then the Individual Recognition Process will apply - Practice that has been achieved according to the values, principles, ethics and competences and is verified by a competent referee or referees.

-The two year practice period can include experience acquired prior to enrolment on the degree course and other paid or voluntary community learning and development practice experience.
+The one year practice period can include experience acquired prior to enrolment on the degree course and other paid or voluntary community learning and development practice experience.
 This practice will be in addition to on-course placement practice directly related to study.